 PFLAG Canada Durham Region supports all persons within our reach with their journeys through gender identity, gender expression and sexual orientation.
 We seek to provide education and resources to the greater Durham community to help encourage inclusion, diversity and equity.

-We are the only direct LGBTQ support service provider in the Durham Region.
+We are the only direct 2SLGBTQI support service provider in the Durham Region.

 Pieces to Pathways (P2P) is a peer-led initiative offering Canada’s only substance use support program for LGBTTQQ2SIA youth.